yonasBSD/nerdlog/README.md

 - Use some user-specific name for the resident bash file /var/tmp/query_logs.sh, so that multiple users won't be overwriting the same file

+- Implement configs, since locally I need jumphost but on worker I don't, and also right now all nodes are hardcoded